IBwWG/Flattener/README.md

 # Flattener
 Code sample (array flattener in Perl)

+Edit: Sorry, [also available as a gist](https://gist.github.com/IBwWG/c730fd4a9bc9eb13bac7273f4ac3cef8), in case that makes a difference.

 For simplicity given the scope of the sample, tests and the function being tested are all kept in one file.

 To run the tests simply call perl with `flatten.pl` as its argument.
 Results should be similar to: